williamspiro/contentDruid/README.md

 p.s.
 I like to call [Python](https://www.python.org/) scripts, "Python pythons."
 Why?
 Because it is fun :)
 Eveything is written in __Python 3.6.5__ with 3.X in mind

-__filesSlothRestore__ - Find and restore deleted file objects
+__filesSlothRestore.py__ - Find and restore deleted file objects
-__urlMappingLoad__ - Bulk edit and create URL mapping objects
+__urlMappingLoad.py__ - Bulk edit and create URL mapping objects
-__cmsFinder__ - Figures out which CMS a page uses
+__cmsFinder.py__ - Figures out which CMS a page uses
-__blogFeaturedImageSoup__ - Soup featured images from an external blog, upload them to the File Manager, set them as featured for the posts respective HubSpot equivalent
+__blogFeaturedImageSoup.py__ - Soup featured images from an external blog, upload them to the File Manager, set them as featured for the posts respective HubSpot equivalent
-__filesDeleteLoad__ - Deletes file objects by id
+__filesDeleteLoad.py__ - Deletes file objects by id

-## filesSlothRestore
+## filesSlothRestore.py
 A Python python to find deleted file objects and restore them
 _REQUIRES_
 [requests](http://docs.python-requests.org/en/master/)